 We note that $f\leq_T A$.
 Then, by assumption, there is a computable function $g$ such that $g(n,k)>f(n,k)$ for all $n,k$.
 Then we define Now, let $n\in D_{P}$ and $k=1+\max\{x(p):p<n\}$.
 We note that $x\restrict_n$ is of length $n$ and has all values less than $k$, and so is an admissible $t$ from the definition of $f(n,k)$, so $f(n,k)\geq\pi_n(x\restrict_n)$.
 On the other hand, by definition of $x$ and the choice of $g$, we also have $x(n)= g(n,k)>f(n,k)$.
 Thus, we have $x(n)>\pi_n(x\restrict_n)$.
 Since $n$ was arbitrary, it follows that $x$ evades $P$, and so $A$ is not a prediction degree. \end{proof}

-\begin{theorem} There is an $A\in2^{\omega}$ which computes a Schnorr random but is not of prediction degree.\end{theorem}
+\begin{theorem} There is an $A\in2^{\omega}$ which computes a Schnorr Random but is not of prediction degree.\end{theorem}

-\begin{proof}This follows immediately from the fact that there is $A\in2^{\omega}$ which computes a Schnorr random, but is hyperimmune-free.
+\begin{proof}This follows immediately from the fact that there is $A\in2^{\omega}$ which computes a Schnorr Random, but is hyperimmune-free.
 See, e.g. \cite{bbtnn} \S 4.2 (2).\end{proof}

 The next theorem is an effectivization of the proof of the consistency of $\mathfrak{b}<\mathfrak{e}$ done by Brendle and Shelah in \cite{brendle2}.
-In their forcing, in order to show that all functions in the extension are bounded by a ground model function they rely on a claim that is analogous to \ref{hcomp}.
+In their forcing, in order to show that all functions in the extension are bounded by a ground model function they rely on a claim that is analogous to our claim \ref{hcomp}.
+The proof of both claims are complicated due to the fact that giving a name (or Turing fuctional, in our case) and a condition that force it to be a function, the forcing condition has continuum many compatible conditions with it, nevertheless, we want to encode the maximums of all possible minimum values that the function can take in only countably many functions (in our claim, the set of these functions is called a seer).
+In both cases, it is shown that the essential information of each condition only depends on a finite part of it.

-The proof of the claim is also long in their paper due to the fact that each forcing condition has continuum many compatible conditions but we want to encode all maximum values that the function can take in only countably many functions.
-In our case, we also face two extra problems: the function that we are working with might not be total and, in order to keep using computable information, we need to find extensions that are hyperimmune-free.
-The way we solve both problems is to rely on the hyperimmune-free basis theorem in an specific compact space.
+It is important to say that, for our version of the theorem, we face two extra problems.
+First, the Turing functional that we are working with might not be total.
+Second, in order to keep using computable information, we need to find extensions with functions that are either computable or hyperimmune-free.
+To solve both problems, we rely on the hyperimmune-free basis theorem over a specific compact space.